 Now that you know the benefits, let’s cover the when and which brush.
 Generally, it’s a good idea to use a manual toothbrush with your child when they’re under three years old.
 You’re your child is ready, make sure to pick a quality, age-appropriate brush.

-How do I Pick the Right Electric Toothbrush for My Child?
+How do I Pick the Best Electric Toothbrush for My Child?

 There are many different brands of electric toothbrushes out there, but Sonicare and Oral-B are the most popular with dentists.
 Both brands of toothbrushes have their merits.
 However, research suggests that Sonicare toothbrushes do a better job of removing plaque.
 Also, their toothbrushes have longer battery life than Oral-B brushes.
 As dentists, we find Sonicare’s slide-n-glide brushing approach easier for kids to master, too.
 For these reasons, we recommend Sonicare toothbrushes at Great Beginnings Pediatric Dentistry.